Wissalneq/High-frequency-market-data-could-you-guess-the-stock-/README.md

 ## Acknowledgments

 Special thanks to Capital Fund Management (CFM) for organizing this challenge and providing the dataset.
+The data can be found at [this link](https://challengedata.ens.fr/challenges/146).